Navigation überspringen Sitemap anzeigen

 At this point we can still decide which elements we want.
 For this we will create a block and go for HEX20.
 This will automatically be exported as C3D20.
 If we want a different CalculiX Element Type we could just modify it.
 Remember, no block, no element export.
 Only the elements that are contained in a block gets exported.
 The blocks should have 1 element type only.
 If you have different element types you want to export than create a block for each.

-After the block is created we can assigne a mesh size and mesh it.
+After the block is created we can assign a mesh size and mesh it.
 Don't forget to mesh the vertex, otherwise our rigid body constrained won't have the needed nodes.

 # mesh